rcman/OS2Code/README.md

-# Opus is the newest working code
+# Opus4.5 is the newest working code

 <BR>